-- Prepare a list of all state-mandated forms and applications, and after examining district forms and applications, note if all of the district's forms are in compliance with the Comptroller's Rules found at 34 Texas Administrative Code (TAC), Sections 9.402, 9.415, 9.417, and 9.419.
+- Prepare a list of all state-mandated forms and applications, and after examining them, note if all of them comply with the Comptroller's rules found at 34 Texas Administrative Code (TAC), Sections 9.402, 9.415, 9.417, and 9.419.
 Where forms are found to be out of compliance, make recommendations for achieving full compliance.

-- Examine a sample of the district's appraisal records and for each record examined, note if the records contain all of the information required to be certified to the Comptroller annually, as set forth in Comptroller's Rule, 34 TAC, Section 9.3059, as well as with Property Tax Code Section 26.01.
-Through interviews, determine how the records are maintained and when records were most recently updated.
+- Examine a sample of the district's appraisal records and, for each record examined, note if they contain all of the information required to be certified to the Comptroller annually, as set forth in Comptroller's Rule, 34 TAC, Section 9.3059, as well as with Section 26.01 of the Tax Code.
+Through interviews, determine how the records are maintained and when they were most recently updated.

 - Examine district records management policies and procedures and prepare a side-by-side comparison of the requirements set out in the Texas Local Government Records Act (Title 6, Subtitle C, Local Government Code).
 Contact the State Library in Austin to determine whether all required paperwork has been filed with their offices.
-Interview the designated records management officer, and discuss the process used by the district to ensure compliance with state laws and policy.
+Interview the designated records management officer and discuss the process the district uses to ensure compliance with state laws and policy.
 Where weaknesses are noted, make recommendations for improvement.

-- Examine the district's documentation for evidence of compliance with certification of the appraisal roll to each taxing unit as required by law, and note the certification dates for each of the taxing units in each of the last three years.
-Through select interviews with taxing units, confirm that CAD records are accurate and complete.
-If certifications were not done timely or if evidence of timely certification is not available, determine the reason for the delay and determine what actions have been taken to ensure compliance in the future.
+- Examine the district's documentation for evidence of compliance with the legally required certification of the appraisal roll to each taxing unit, and note the certification dates for each of the taxing units in each of the last three years.
+Through interviews with taxing units, confirm that CAD records are accurate and complete.
+If certifications were not done in a timely manner or if evidence of timely certification is not available, determine the reason for the delay and determine what actions have been taken to ensure compliance in the future.
 Where applicable, make recommendations for improvements that will ensure full compliance.

-- Examine the documentation proving notification of annual application of exemptions/special appraisal for the last two years, and in a formal paragraph, discuss whether this was done in full compliance with Property Tax Code Sections 11.11-11.47.
+- Examine the documentation proving notification of the annual application of exemptions/special appraisals for the last two years, and discuss whether this was done in full compliance with Sections 11.11-11.47 of the Tax Code.
 If deviations have occurred, prepare a discussion of the reasons for noncompliance and any steps taken to remedy the situation.
 Where appropriate, make recommendations for compliance.

-- Examine policies and procedures relating to exemptions and a sample of properties with exemptions and the corresponding documentation.
-Prepare a write-up discussing the district's level of compliance with the Property Tax Code on granting, verifying and denying exemptions, and/or special appraisals, as shown in Property Tax Code Sections 11.11-11.47.
-Where system or procedural weaknesses are noted, discuss and make recommendations for improvement.
+- Examine policies and procedures relating to exemptions and a sample of property with exemptions and the corresponding documentation.
+Prepare a written assessment– discussing the district's level of compliance with the Tax Code on granting, verifying and denying exemptions and/or special appraisals, as shown in Sections 11.11-11.47, Tax Code.
+Where system or procedural weaknesses are noted, discuss them and make recommendations for improvement.

-How does the district ensure that all forms are current and in compliance with state laws and rules?
-Who is responsible for monitoring changes to laws and rules and making necessary changes to the forms in use by the district?
+How does the district ensure that its forms are current and in compliance with state laws and rules?
+Who is responsible for monitoring changes to laws and rules and making necessary changes to the district's forms?

-Does the district use the Comptroller's application form for taxpayers applying for special use valuation (agricultural land, recreation/scenic land)?
-(TAC Rule 9.402) If not using the Comptroller's form is the district's application form in substantial compliance with the model form?
-(TAC Rule 9.402; Property Tax Code Section 11.43)
+Does the district use the Comptroller's application form for taxpayers applying for special use valuation (agricultural land, recreation/scenic land) (TAC Rule 9.402)?
+If not using the Comptroller's form, does the district's application form substantially comply with the model form (TAC Rule 9.402; Property Tax Code, Section 11.43)?

-Does the district use the Comptroller's model form for taxpayers applying for homestead exemption?
-If not, is the district's form in substantial compliance with the model form?
-(TAC Rule 9.415)
+Does the district use the Comptroller's model form for taxpayers applying for homestead exemptions?
+If not, is the district's form in substantial compliance with the model form (TAC Rule 9.415)?

 How does the district ensure substantial compliance with Comptroller rules and state laws when creating district forms?
-Who is involved in the preparation and approval of forms that require substantial compliance with state guidelines?
+Who is involved in the preparation and approval of such forms?

 State Reporting Requirements

-In what date was an electronic submission of the roll submitted to the Comptroller (required by October 1st of each year or 30 days after the chief appraiser submits the roll to the county assessor-collector)?
-When was a supplemental roll delivered to the Comptroller (due within 30 days after the date the chief appraiser certifies a supplemental roll to the affected taxing units)?
+On what date was an electronic submission of the roll submitted to the Comptroller?
+(It is required by October 1st of each year or 30 days after the chief appraiser submits the roll to the county assessor-collector.)
+When was a supplemental roll delivered to the Comptroller?
+(It is due within 30 days after the date the chief appraiser certifies a supplemental roll to the affected taxing units.)

-What impediments have prevented the district from submitting the rolls on magnetic (electronic) media to the Comptroller?
-If the submission was not successful, what has the district done to improve its submission capabilities for the next required submission?
+Have any impediments prevented the district from submitting the rolls to the Comptroller on electronic media?
+If such a submission failed, what has the district done to improve its submission capabilities for the next required submission?
 If the district contracts with a vendor for submission services, who is the vendor and what service requirements are outlined by the contract?

 Is the roll readable by the Comptroller's office?
 If not, why not?
-What efforts did Comptroller staff take to help the district meet requirements?
+What efforts did Comptroller staff take to help the district meet the requirements?
 Does the district certify all changes to the previous years' appraisal rolls?
 If not, why not?
 Does the district have a complete and updated appraisal roll for each of the last five years?
 If not, why not?
-Is the appraisal roll in paper form or is it on the computer system?
+Is the appraisal roll in paper form or on a computer system?

 Who maintains and updates the retention schedules?
 When was the last time that the retention schedule was updated?
-If there are areas of non-compliance with state-mandated schedules, what is being done to correct the problem?
+If there are areas of noncompliance with state-mandated schedules, what is being done to correct the problem?
 Who is responsible for correcting the problem?
-What obstacles exist to obtain compliance?
+What obstacles exist to compliance?

 Where are copies of the retention schedules kept?
-How are staff members kept abreast of the current retention schedules for those items they are responsible for retaining?
-What instances have occurred in which a document was not retained properly?
+How are staff members kept abreast of the current retention schedules for items they are responsible for retaining?
+In what instances has a document not been retained properly?
 How and when was this situation rectified?
 Who is responsible for document destruction?
-Are there documents that have not been destroyed on schedule?
-Why did this happen?
+Are there documents that have not been desMathised on schedule?
+If so, why not?
 What has been done to rectify this situation in the future?

 Certification of Appraisal Rolls

 Does the chief appraiser prepare and certify the appraisal roll to each taxing unit assessor by July 25th?
-If not, why?
-Does the chief appraiser prepare and certify for each taxing unit a listing of properties under protest and therefore not on the certified tax roll?
+If not, why not?
+Does the chief appraiser prepare and certify for each taxing unit a list of property under protest and therefore not on the certified tax roll?
 Does the chief appraiser prepare and certify to each school district an estimate of taxable value of school district property by June 7th?
-By May 15th or as soon thereafter as practicable, does the chief appraiser submit the completed appraisal records to the appraisal review board for review (Property Tax Code Section 25.22)?
+By May 15th or as soon thereafter as practicable, does the chief appraiser submit the completed appraisal records to the appraisal review board for review (Section 25.22, Property Tax Code)?
 If not, why not?

-By May 15th or as soon thereafter as practicable, does the chief appraiser deliver a written notice of appraised value if: (Property Tax Code Section 25.19)
+By May 15th or as soon thereafter as practicable, does the chief appraiser deliver a written notice of appraised value if (Section 25.19, Property Tax Code):

-What difficulties does the district encounter in timely certification of the appraisal rolls each year?
+What difficulties does the district encounter in the timely certification of appraisal rolls each year?
 What major or minor problems have occurred over the years that have put the timely certification in jeopardy?
-What steps have been taken by the district to make the certification process more efficient?
-What quality assurance checks are in place to ensure thatthe certified rolls are as accurate as possible?
+What steps has the district taken to make the certification process more efficient?
+What quality assurance checks are in place to ensure that the certified rolls are as accurate as possible?

-Are procedures for the certification of tax rolls well written and easy to follow, should key personnel be absent at the time of certification?
-Is there sufficient staff cross-trained in the process to ensure that this required process is carried out in a timely manner each year?
+Are procedures for the certification of tax rolls well-written and easy to follow, should key personnel be absent at the time of certification?
+Are enough staff members cross-trained in the process to ensure that it can be carried out in a timely manner each year?

-What evidence exists to show that before February 1st, the chief appraiser has delivered an appropriate exemption application form to each person who, in the proceeding year, was allowed an exemption?
-(Property Tax Code Section 11.44) What mechanisms are in place to ensure that this action takes place in a timely manner each and every year?
+What evidence exists to show that, before February 1st, the chief appraiser has delivered an appropriate exemption application form to each person who was allowed an exemption in the preceding year (Section 11.44, Property Tax Code)?
+What mechanisms are in place to ensure that this action takes place in a timely manner each and every year?

 For application for homestead exemption, does the district (TAC Rule 9.415):

-Upon death of a homestead recipient, does the district require the surviving spouse to file a new homestead exemption form?
-(TAC Rule 9.415) Does the district require an organization applying for charitable exemption to submit a determination letter along with the application for property tax exemption (TAC Rule 9.417)?
-Does the district require the application for charitable exemption to be submitted by May 1st?
-(TAC Rule 9.417) Does the district use the Comptroller's model form for application for motor vehicles leased for personal use?
-(TAC Rule 9.419) If not, is the district's form in substantial compliance with the model form?
+Upon the death of a homestead recipient, does the district require the surviving spouse to file a new homestead exemption form (TAC Rule 9.415)?
+Does the district require an organization applying for charitable exemption to submit a determination letter along with the application for property tax exemption (TAC Rule 9.417)?
+Does the district require the application for charitable exemption to be submitted by May 1st (TAC Rule 9.417)?
+Does the district use the Comptroller's model form for application for motor vehicles leased for personal use (TAC Rule 9.419)?
+If not, is the district's form in substantial compliance with the model form?